Knowledge base

 1. After clicking on Add a domain or subdomain, enter the domain name that will replace the current name.

-2. Enable DNS entry updates (if the domain name situation allows, the DNS zone of the domain name will be automatically updated).
+2. Enable DNS entry updates (if the domain name situation allows it, the DNS zone of the domain name will be automatically updated).

-3. If the point 2 above is active, then activate the replacement of any existing entries.
+3. If the point above is active, then enable the replacement of any existing entries.

-4. Activate the reversal of the domain name (to avoid additional steps as in point "a" above).
+4. Enable reversal of the domain name (to avoid additional steps as in point "a" above).

 6. Wait for the operation to complete.